anthonytargill/mammoth.js/README.md

 All changes have a comment above them of "// CHANGE HERE ..."

+In order to pull in the change, you need to target the commit hash in package.json e.g. "mammoth": "github:anthonytargill/mammoth.js#ff3c38d969219c3139566a72037db75da93dbb44", You can get the hash by doing this: git show -s

 # Mammoth .docx to HTML converter

 Mammoth is designed to convert .docx documents,